City of Manchester Stadium: Future plans

-A final phase of expansion, which received planning approval at the same time as the others but remains unscheduled, would have added a matching third tier of seats to the North Stand.
-In November 2018 the club consulted with season ticket holders on possible alternative configurations for this expansion; including proposals for a still larger two-tier North Stand without executive boxes or corporate hospitality lounges, and possibly with areas convertible to safe standing.
-The full length of the second tiers in the East and West stands would then be reconfigured as premium seating associated with new hospitality bar areas.
-Depending on the preferred design option, this final phase could bring the stadium's total seating capacity up to approximately 63,000, making the Etihad Stadium the nation's third largest capacity club ground, after Old Trafford and (potentially) the London Stadium, while being marginally greater than Tottenham Hotspur Stadium.
+A final phase of expansion, which received planning approval at the same time as the others, will add a matching third tier of seats to the North Stand.
+In November 2018, the club consulted with season ticket holders on possible alternative configurations for this expansion, including proposals for a still larger two-tier North Stand without executive boxes or corporate hospitality lounges, and possibly with areas convertible to safe standing.
+The full length of the second tiers in the East and West stands will then be reconfigured as premium seating associated with new hospitality bar areas.
+This final phase will bring the stadium's total seating capacity up to approximately 62,000, making the Etihad Stadium the nation's fourth largest capacity club ground, after Old Trafford, the London Stadium and the Tottenham Hotspur Stadium.

+Eventually, a £300 million redevelopment programme of the existing North Stand was approved in April 2023.
+It entails the construction of a new hotel, covered fan park for 6,000 people and increased net capacity to 61,474 (allowing for seats blocked off for fan separation), with construction expected to commence in 2023 and be completed by the summer of 2025.
+The second tier at the north end of the stadium will be extended with a further 7,900 seats; while a 'Skybar', linked to the hotel and with premium seating for 450, will surmount the whole.